-In the interests of safety and hygiene teachers must insist on children changing into the following kit for PE lessons.
-This will ensure consistency and avoid confusion for the children:
+In the interests of safety and hygiene, both pupils and staff should change in to PE kit for lessons.
+To ensure consistency and avoid confusion, pupils should wear:

-Outdoor games: A blue t-shirt, black shorts or skort and suitable outdoor footwear (sweatshirts should only be necessary in the playground on a cold day).
+Outdoor games: A blue t-shirt, black shorts or skort and suitable outdoor footwear (on a cold day, children can wear a plain-coloured tracksuit over their usual PE kit).
 In line with National Governing Body guidelines, it is mandatory for all children to wear shin pads during football and hockey lessons or competition.